 José Vaz – Toma Creators

-Q: Hello Jose, and congratulations on being the first 2D entry of the Reallusion Pitch & Produce program.
-To start with, kindly tell us a bit about your character Walter, and share your 2D character creation process with Walter.
+Q: Greetings, José.
+Congratulations on being the inaugural 2D participant in the Reallusion Pitch & Produce program.
+Firstly, can you tell us a little about your character, Walter Precipitous, and walk us through his 2D character creation process?

-Q: Thanks for the nice sharing!
-To elaborate more, can you run us through your typical creation workflow with Cartoon Animator and other tools?
+Q: Thank you for sharing your experience!
+Could you please provide further details on your typical creation workflow with Cartoon Animator and other tools?

-Cartoon Animator is already a handy software for both indie and professional animators.
-With Cartoon Animator 5’s latest update, we were able to execute many new features and give Walter and Crystal more character.
-The first feature involved was one of the secondary animations: FFD effect.
-This allows us to squash and stretch the characters, and works brilliantly, and easily creating intricate effects straight out of classic animation’s rule book.
+Cartoon Animator is a fantastic software for both indie and professional animators.
+With the latest update of Cartoon Animator 5, we were able to incorporate many new features, allowing us to give Walter and Crystal more personality.
+One of the new features we used was the FFD effect for secondary animations.
+This feature allows us to squash and stretch the characters to create intricate effects reminiscent of classic animation.
 In my story, Walter is portrayed as a bubbly character with a dream to explore the world.
-This feature truly helped us to animate Walter with an attitude and creates more cartoony motions.
+The FFD effect was a game-changer, helping us animate Walter with attitude and create more cartoony motions.